citp/privacy-policy-historical/d/di/dic/dickssportinggoods.com.md

-  1. **Retailer:** GSI Commerce Solutions operates the Web Store pursuant to agreements with Dick's Sporting Goods, Inc. ("Dick's Sporting Goods").
-Pursuant to such agreements, Dick's Sporting Goods is entitled to access and use the information collected through the Web Store to the same extent and in the same manner as GSI Commerce Solutions.
-Additionally, Dick's Sporting Goods may contact those customers who have agreed to receive promotional offers about offers in its land-based stores.
-Dick's Sporting Goods has agreed to abide by this privacy policy and the same restrictions and limitations applicable to GSI Commerce Solutions hereunder.
+  1. **Web Store Operation:** GSI Commerce Solutions, Inc. ("GSI") operates the Web Store pursuant to agreements with DSG.
+Pursuant to such agreements, GSI is authorized to use personal information collected through the Web Store in connection with the services they are engaged to perform.
   2. **Affiliates:** From time to time we may establish an affiliate program.
 An affiliate program allows other Web sites to earn money by linking customers to the Web Store from their sites.
 These affiliates can only access data about the number of transactions and their resulting earnings.
 They cannot access our customers' personal data.
 If you choose to apply to any of our affiliate programs, we use the data you give us strictly for conducting business with you.
 We have entered into certain agreements with certain third parties for the purpose of helping to administer the affiliate programs.
 Such third parties may have access to certain of your information if you are an affiliate of the Web Store but is restricted to only use such information in connection with its administration of the affiliate programs.
-  3. **Order Fulfillment:** Certain vendors of ours may provide customer order fulfillment and shipping services on our behalf.
-These vendors have access only to information needed to accurately fulfill and ship orders, which are processed through such vendors.
+  3. **Order Fulfillment and Customer Service:** GSI and certain other vendors of ours may provide customer order fulfillment and shipping services, as well as customer service, on our behalf.
+These vendors have access only to information needed to accurately fulfill and ship orders which are processed through such vendors, and to provide customer service.
 These vendors have agreed to not use any personally identifiable information of customers for any other purpose.
   4. **Credit Card Processing:** We use Chase Merchant Services L.L.C. to process credit card orders.
 We supply them with data for credit card authorization and fraud detection only and they are restricted from using the data for any other purposes.
-  5. **Marketing and Promotions:** From time to time, we may engage certain third parties to assist in the dissemination of marketing and promotional offers (i.e. e-mails) to those customers who have agreed to receive such offers.
+  5. **Marketing and Promotions:** From time to time, we may engage GSI or certain other third parties to assist in the dissemination of marketing and promotional offers (i.e. e-mails) to those customers who have agreed to receive such offers.
 These third parties will only have access to information to the extent necessary and will be required to not use any personal information for any other purpose.
-  6. **Additional Third Party Relationships:** From time to time, GSI Commerce Solutions may engage other third parties to assist in providing marketing, order processing, fulfillment and shipping services.
+  6. **Additional Third Party Relationships:** From time to time, DSG may engage other third parties to assist in providing marketing, order processing, fulfillment and shipping services, as well as customer service.
+In addition, GSI or DSG may engage third parties to provide services such as fraud protection and credit risk reduction, product customization, data analysis and data cleansing.
 These third parties will only have access to information to the extent necessary and will be required to not use any personal information for any purpose other than providing such services.
+Also, you permit us to share your personal information in response to a court order, subpoena, government investigation, or as otherwise required by law.
+And, we may transfer your personal information in the event of a corporate sale, merger, acquisition, dissolution or similar event.